age-friendly island programming

-We are currently delivering a delicious lunch on Thursdays.
+Lunch deliveries every Thursday from mid-September through mid-June.
 We formulated the HIP Lunch Box program to ensure food security for Deer Isle – Stonington seniors during coronavirus times.

 A $5 donation per meal is requested.
 If cost poses a burden, we are still able to deliver meals to those in need.

 Maine Senior FarmShare Program

 A program of the Maine Department of Agriculture, Conservation and Forestry and the USDA to provide income-eligible seniors 60+ the opportunity to receive a share (worth $50) of first-quality, fresh, local produce at no cost directly from local Maine farmers during the growing season.
 HIP has partnered with our local farmer, Northern Bay Organics in Penobscot, to facilitate the program on the island.